ITS, AV/CV and Emerging Technologies to Future-Proof Transportation Systems

 Emerging transportation technology represents a significant opportunity for infrastructure owners, operators and travelers to experience greatly improved safety and mobility, and reduced congestion.
 While that’s good news, transportation planners, engineers and system managers need to identify a smart path forward that avoids one-time technology blips when investing in those technologies.
-Long-term success will depend on implementing the right intelligent transportation systems (ITS) and emerging technologies that not only improve system operation, but also improve a community’s quality of life.
+Long-term success will depend on implementing the right intelligent transportation systems and emerging technologies that not only improve system operation, but also improve a community’s quality of life.

 Together, We Can Navigate the High-Tech Frontier

 Relying on our transportation technology knowledge base, scenario planning and decision making tools, we can help future-proof transportation infrastructure.
 While developing technology roadmaps, we assess the impacts of these technologies on transportation infrastructure and can identify investment opportunities.
 We can also help guide processes, partnerships, regulations and transportation system management methods.

 Solving Transportation Issues and Societal Needs

 As transportation technology continues to evolve, it lends itself to solving more than just transportation issues — societal concerns can be addressed as well.
 For example, childhood obesity, infant mortality, social equity and access to employment are all societal issues that can be addressed through the application of transportation technologies.
 They improve mobility and access to needed services, such as healthcare, education and employment.
 Being a Smart City means leveraging the transportation system as an asset to solve these societal issues and successfully implementing a roadmap to get there.